 Check your bike carefully before hiring it as you may be held responsible for any damage not previously notified.
 There are decent shops and their are rogue shops, so if possible try and get personal recommendations from other travellers who have hired a motorbike.

-Not all travel insurance policies will cover you if you have an accident whilst riding a motorbike in Thailand.
+Not all travel insurance policies will cover you if you have an accident while riding a motorbike in Thailand.
 Check your policy carefully and don’t forget public liability insurance cover.

 I haven’t painted a very rosy picture about hiring a motorbike, but I should balance it by saying that plenty of travellers and tourists do hire bikes with no problem whatsoever.
 Just be aware of the potential pitfalls.